-Join the Justice Information Resource Network’s 2026 Virtual Conference on June 9–11, a three-day online event focused on strengthening the role of justice data in research, policy, and practice.
+Join the Justice Information Resource Network’s 2026 Virtual Research Conference on June 9 –11, a three-day online event focused on strengthening the role of justice data in research, policy, and practice.
 The conference brings together justice researchers, analysts, and practitioners for plenaries, interactive discussions, and workshops designed to explore how rigorous data analysis can better inform decision-making in today’s complex justice environment.
 Attendees will gain insights on topics such as data credibility, transparency, administrative data integration, and strategies for communicating evidence to policymakers and the public.

-Draft Agenda
+Conference Agenda

 | 1:00 – 1:15 PM | Welcome / Introduction to Event |